estuary/flow/site/docs/reference/Connectors/materialization-connectors/mysql.md

 - `verify_identity`: Connect using an SSL connection, verify the server's certificate and the server's hostname.
 This is the most secure option.
 When using this mode, SSL Server CA must be provided.

+Optionally, SSL Client Certificate and Key can be provided if necessary to authorize the client.

 #### Bindings